Pin itA Rees Jones design in Boulder City with a 418-foot waterfall cascading through the clubhouse. Nevada's 8th-ranked course.

+You're playing 7,137 yards, par 72, slope 143.
 Jones routed the course through the canyon floor with holes climbing the ridgelines and dropping back into the valleys.
-The elevation changes are substantial and constant.
-Several tee shots play from elevated positions with expansive views of the surrounding desert mountains, and the approach shots often play downhill to greens framed by natural rock formations.
-The vertical movement creates the kind of visual drama that flat desert courses cannot replicate, and it gives each hole a distinct character.
+Elevation changes are substantial and constant.
+Several tee shots play from elevated positions with expansive views of the desert mountains, with approaches dropping downhill to greens framed by natural rock formations.
+The vertical drama creates the kind of scene flat desert courses cannot replicate.

 Closed to public play since June 2025.
 A Jack Nicklaus tribute course converting to a private luxury club.